-Publications that covered this story include The Times and the Daily Mail on 29 December and Interactive Investor on 24 January.
+Publications that covered this story include The Times and the Daily Mail on 29 December, Interactive Investor on 24 January and Investors Chronicle on 22 February.

 - 962 companies versus 1694 at peak in 2007